 - a.
-Each Team will receive a penalty score based on each second their leg time differs from the perfect time computed for that leg. - b.
+Each Team will receive a penalty score based on each second their leg time differs from the perfect time calculated for that leg. - b.
 Missed Checkpoints - (1) A vehicle which misses (fails to pass) a Checkpoint or passes a Checkpoint not under its own power will receive the penalty stipulated in V.E.2. - (2) A vehicle which arrives at any Checkpoint more than 30 minutes after the computed cumulative perfect time from the most recent Stage Start or Restart, including the final Observation Checkpoint of the Stage at the Finish Line, will be scored as having missed the Checkpoint, and will receive the penalty stipulated in V.E.2. - c.
 A Team which does not receive a starting time at one or more Timing Checkpoints (if, for example, a Timing Checkpoint is missed) will be scored at the next Timing Checkpoint where they are timed, based on that in-time and their previous assigned starting time compared to the combined perfect times for those legs in between. - d.
 If a leg is discarded from scoring for unforeseen conditions, any penalties incurred on that leg will be dropped from scoring, except those listed in V.E.3.e, V.F, and VIII.D. - e.
 After completion of each Stage, each Team's score for that Stage received under V.E is multiplied by the applicable "Age Factor" and the result rounded to the nearest 0.01 second.
 The Team with the lowest total score is declared the winner of the Stage.
 Subsequent positions are determined in the same manner.
-A Cumulative (Championship) Score for the Event is determined for each Team in the same manner, using the total scores adjusted as specified in I.H.3 and I.H.5. - f.
-Ties are broken by the following procedure: - (1) Ties for the Trophy Run (Warm-up Rally) are broken by the following procedure: - (a) The older vehicle by Scoring Year wins the tie and the newer Scoring Year vehicle takes the next position.
+A Cumulative (Championship)

+Score for the Event is determined for each Team in the same manner, using the total scores adjusted as specified in I.F.3 and I.F.4.

+f.
+Ties are broken by the following procedure: